newism/jquery-nsmToc.js/README.markdown

 {Boolean} Append the generated TOC to the toc_el

 #### **toc\_el**
-{String, DOMElement, jQuery, Object} The element that the TOC will be appended to
+{String, DOMElement, jQuery} The element that the TOC will be appended to.

 #### **ignore**
 {String, DOMElement, jQuery} A collection of header elements which are not included in the TOC.